Purees vs. Baby-Led Weaning: Which Feeding Method Is Right?

 Preparing Purees: Tips and Techniques

-• Choose fresh ingredients: Opt for seasonal fruits and vegetables for better flavor and nutrition.
+• Choose fresh ingredients: Seasonal fruits and vegetables tend to have better flavor and more nutrients.

-• Cook thoroughly: Steam or boil your produce until soft; this enhances digestibility and taste.
+• Cook thoroughly: Steam or boil produce until soft to improve digestibility and taste.

-• Blend to desired consistency: Use a blender or food processor to achieve a smooth texture, adding water or broth if needed.
+• Blend to the right consistency: Use a blender or food processor for a smooth texture, adding water or broth if needed.

-• Store properly: Freeze purees in small portions using ice cube trays, ensuring easy reheating.
+• Store properly: Freeze purees in small portions using ice cube trays for easy reheating later.

 Getting Started With Baby-Led Weaning